 Its name comes from Ascot Heath, the English racetrack where the tie was first worn.
 The Ascot Races are annual events that takes place in England, and morning dress is the official dress code of the Royal Enclosure at Ascot, as one will be in the presence of the queen.
 As we mentioned above, an ascot is the original neckwear that corresponds with this dress code.

-Interestingly enough, it’s rare to see an ascot on a man at such an event.
-Even Prince Charles and his sons Princes William and Harry opt for silk neckties with their morning dress (which, for the record, is entirely appropriate for the dress code).
+Today, it’s actually quite rare to see an Ascot being worn with its traditional attire.
+Even Prince Charles and his sons Princes William and Harry opt for silk neckties with their morning dress.
+Since this is perfectly appropriate, it’s led to the formal Ascot’s decline.

 How To Tie An Ascot & Wear It With Style